periode/robot-liberation-theater/README.md

 * Revolver - arantza and reine
 * navigator and wanderer robots - luize and nahil
 * Brooke in Brooklyn - mei and siba
-* love robot - grace and isabella
+* love at first byte - grace and isabella